 Operational since July 2017

-In December 2018, BMR Energy acquired the Bodden Town Solar Farm from Entropy Cayman Solar I and began managing the facility’s daily operations.
+In December 2018, BMR Energy acquired the Bodden Town Solar Farm and began managing and improving the facilities daily operations resulting in increased output.

 - Supplies sufficient power to Caribbean Utilities Company, Ltd. to serve 1,800 homes in the Cayman Islands.